wgroeneveld/brainbaking/content/post/2020/10/building-a-core2duo-winxp-retro-pc.md

 ![](../winxp3-aoe3.jpg "Age of Empires III, everything maxed, on 1680x1050: above 60FPS.")

 Even DScaler 4.x coupled with my trusty Pinnacle PCTV Rave PCI TV-Card works like a charm, connecting the Composite output of my GameCube to the system.
 That's how I played console games in 2003...
 Fortunately, nowadays we can safely replace a blurry mess with razor-sharp pixels outputted by FPGA-powered projects like Carby or the [EON GCHD Mk-II](https://www.eongaming.tech/product-page/gchd-mk-ii-hdmindigo) adapter.
 That means I moved my trusty silver GameCube to a newer HDMI-enabled screen.
-I might try HDMI PCI-E capture cards next in this build, but the motherboard is only capable of PCI-E `1x` speeds.
+I might try HDMI PCI-E capture cards next in this build, but the motherboard is only capable of PCI-E 1.0 speeds (`250 MB`/s per pin instead of PCI-E 2.0's `500 MB`).

 After installing some games and tweaking Windows a bit: